osrf/collision-benchmark/README.md

 ```

 You should see the start state of the test.
 Before you start the test,
-you may want to enable the displaying of contacts
+you may want to **enable the displaying of contacts**
 (``View -> Contacts``), because once the test stops due to failure, it will be
-paused.
-And in paused state, enabling the contacts displaying will only show
+paused (in paused state, enabling the contacts displaying will only show
-the contacts once the worlds are advanced again -  so you won't see the contacts
+the contacts once the worlds are advanced again, so you won't see the contacts
-until the next test failure.
+until the next test failure).
-It will also be helpful to switch on wireframe rendering (``View -> Wireframe``)
+It will also be helpful to **switch on wireframe rendering**
+(``View -> Wireframe``)
 to see the contacts better.

-To start the test, hit ``[Enter]`` in the terminal running the test and watch
+When you are ready, to start the test,
+hit ``[Enter]`` in the terminal running the test and watch
 the test unfold.
-If it stops due to a failure, it will prompt you to hit
+If the test it stops due to a failure, it will prompt you to hit
 ``[Enter]`` again to continue.
 Before you continue, you may switch between
 the worlds in gzclient and inspect the results.
 Some information will also
 have been printed in the terminal about the test failure details.